raspberrypilearning/lego-robot-face/en/step_6.md

 --- task ---

-Mount the camera board in the holder on the top of the robot face, by passing the ribbon under the holder and wedging it between the rubber stoppers on either side.
+Mount the camera board in the holder on the top of the robot face, by passing the ribbon under the holder and wedging the camra between the rubber stoppers on either side.

-Secure it with an elastic band using the black lugs either side.
+Secure the camera with an elastic band using the black lugs either side.

 ![Image showing camera board mounted using elastic bands, both front and rear.](images/build_21.jpg)